torocatala/openvoltchallenge/README.md

 - An internet connection for the npm dependencies

 ## How to run the proejct
+- Create a .env with the OPENVOLT_API_KEY, you can cope the .env.example and fill the value.
 - Execute: `start.sh`

 # Nice things